fanlin-meng/fanlin-meng.github.io/_pages/about.md

   - /about.html
 ---

-I am a [Senior Lecturer at the University of Exeter Business School](https://experts.exeter.ac.uk/42785-fanlin-meng/).
-Previously I held academic and research positions in several institutions including  University of Essex, University of Manchester and University of Edinburgh.
-I received my PhD in Computer Science (machine learning and optimisation) from University of Manchester in 2015.
+I am a [Senior Lecturer in Operations and Analytics at the University of Exeter Business School](https://experts.exeter.ac.uk/42785-fanlin-meng/).
+Prior to joining the University of Exeter, I was a Lecturer in Data Science (Alliance Manchester Business School) at the University of Manchester where I received my PhD in Computer Science (machine learning and optimisation) in 2015.

-My primary research interests include Energy Market, Carbon Market, Smart Energy and Mobility,  Machine Learning, Game Theory and Optimisation.
+My primary research interests include Electricity Market, Carbon Market, Smart Energy and Mobility,  Machine Learning, Game Theory and Optimisation.
 I am a Fellow of British Computer Society (FBCS), member of EPSRC Peer Review College, and Senior Member of IEEE.

-**Message to Potential PhD students** I welcome enquiries from potential applicants sharing similar research interests to mine, with strong academic background in Operational Research, Optimisation, Management Science, Economics, Computer Science, Data Science, Automatic Control/ Electronic/ Electrical Engineering, etc. If you are interested in pursuing your PhD under my supervision, please send me your academic CV via email.
+**Message to Potential PhD students** I welcome enquiries from potential applicants sharing similar research interests to mine, with strong academic background in Operational Research, Management Science, Economics, Computer Science, Data Science, etc.

 Check [this doctoral page](https://business-school.exeter.ac.uk/study/doctoral/) for information on PhD programs and funding opportunities (including MRes + PhD Scholarships 硕博连读奖学金, and [CSC scholarships](https://www.exeter.ac.uk/study/pg-research/csc-scholarships/)) offered by [University of Exeter Business School](https://business-school.exeter.ac.uk/).

-I also welcome visiting PhD students and visiting scholars where information on the admission can be found from the above page.
+I also welcome self-funded PhD students, visiting PhD students and scholars.